Here in Britain, when most of us think of cauliflower we think of it smothered in cheese sauce next to your Sunday roast.

 Caulis love rich, deep soil, so dig in plenty of well rotted compost/manure and around 150g per square metre of general purpose fertiliser.
 It’s best not to use soil that has grown other members of the brassica family in the last couple of years.

-They do need firm soil too, so firm it up by walking over it just before transplanting your seedlings in, and then water very thoroughly.
-Plant around 60cm apart and with a 60cm row gap, and make sure you firm the soil very well against the roots once they are in.
+Cauliflower do need firm soil too.
+Firm it up by walking over it just before transplanting your seedlings in.
+Then water very thoroughly.
+Plant around 60cm apart and with a 60cm row gap.
+Make sure you firm the soil very well against the roots once they are in.
 The hole needs to be deep enough to hold the plant with the lowest leaves at ground level.

 Once your cauliflower is growing, a slow release, high nitrogen fertiliser will help them out greatly every 4 weeks or so.
-They do not like to have their growing cycle interrupted; if that happens you will get small, deformed heads.
+Do not interupt their growing cycle.
+If that happens you will get small, deformed heads.
 Keep them well watered during dry periods to prevent that from happening.